 While it might not be immediately obvious, the DAQ tutorial is probably the most important one in the set for teachers.
 The new serial plotter makes it possible to view live sensor output simply by adding one print statement to the code, which updates a graph on screen by sending the data over the USB cable.
 Nothing I’ve used before lets you do real-time demos that easily, and the plotter allows you to replicate tasks that would normally require an oscilloscope.

 The drawback of most larger Arduinos is that they are built for ease of use, rather than being optimized for low power operation.
-Since this project is building data loggers that have to run for a very long time on one set of batteries we use smaller Pro-mini style Arduinos, which we modify by removing LED’s and/or changing the voltage regulators to extend the operating time.
-There are some important differences between the two Arduino models in terms of pin locations and operating voltage, but the key thing to realize is that once you get your UNO based data logger recording sensor data properly, you should be able to transfer that code into to a Pro-mini based build with few (if any) changes to the programing.
-This gives you a development path, where your prototypes get smaller and more energy efficient as your skills improve.
-If your code grows to the point where you are exceeding the available memory, you can switch to a board with a more powerful processor.
+Since this project is building data loggers that have to run for a very long time on one set of batteries we use smaller Pro-mini style Arduinos, which we modify by removing LED’s and changing the regulator to extend the operating time.
+There are some important differences between Arduino models in terms of pin locations and operating voltage, but the key thing to realize is that once you get your UNO based logger recording sensor data properly, you should be able to transfer that code into to a Pro-mini based build with few (if any) changes to the programming.
+This gives you a development path, where your prototypes generally get smaller and more energy efficient as your skills improve, with some people reaching the point of using raw processors from the AVR family all by themselves to build custom sensors.
+Or if your code grows to the point where you are exceeding the available memory of a standard 328P based Arduino, you can switch to a board with a 1280P processor.
+Since October 2012, Arduino’s are also being made with 32-bit ARM CortexM3 microcontrollers, which will coexist with the more limited 8-bit AVRs.
+ARM and AVR are not compatible at the binary level, but they can be programmed with the same IDE and again, most programs compile without changes for the two platforms.

 In 2015 we produced a four part tutorial set describing how to build these stand-alone loggers:

-Some of the material in Part 4 is quite advanced so it’s a good idea to get a few of the basic loggers running, before tackling the material in that last one.
-Provided you sleep the logger between readings, you should get more than six months of operating time on 3xAA’s from the basic build described in Parts 1-3.
+Some of the material in Part 4 is quite advanced so it’s a good idea to get a few of the basic loggers running, before tackling power optimization.
+Provided you sleep the logger between readings, you should get more than six months of operating time on 3xAA’s from the basic build described in Parts 1-3, and a sensor with low sleep current can help stretch that out to a year.

 Below that you will find a very long list of links to other Arduino projects that I found helpful or interesting.
-If you get stuck on something you can leave a comment on the related page of this blog, or you can post your questions to the forums at Arduino.cc – especially if you are trying to build something for your own research using a sensor I have not worked with yet.
+If you get stuck on something, leave a comment on the related page of this blog or post your questions to the forums at Arduino.cc – especially if you are trying to build something for your own research using a sensor I have not worked with yet.
 Arduino.cc is by far the best resource available for beginners, and I always start my searches there.

 Good luck with your project!